-‘Queen of Soul’ Aretha Franklin has died
+AP Newsbreak: ‘Queen of Soul’ Aretha Franklin dies at 76

 NEW YORK (AP) — Aretha Franklin, the undisputed “Queen of Soul” who sang with matchless style on such classics as “Think,” ”I Say a Little Prayer” and her signature song, “Respect,” and stood as a cultural icon around the globe, has died at age 76 from pancreatic cancer.

-Publicist Gwendolyn Quinn tells The Associated Press through a family statement that Franklin died Thursday at 9:50 a.m. at her home in Detroit.
-The statement said “Franklin’s official cause of death was due to advanced pancreatic cancer of the neuroendocrine type, which was confirmed by Franklin’s oncologist, Dr. Philip Phillips of Karmanos Cancer Institute” in Detroit.
+Publicist Gwendolyn Quinn told The Associated Press through a family statement that Franklin died Thursday at 9:50 a.m. at her home in Detroit.

 The family added: “In one of the darkest moments of our lives, we are not able to find the appropriate words to express the pain in our heart.
 We have lost the matriarch and rock of our family.
 The love she had for her children, grandchildren, nieces, nephews, and cousins knew no bounds.”